HDYA/cloud-foundry-snake-demo/README.md

 _This demo reference project rattler-race as submodule, do execute the last command to clone the submodule too_

-4. Configure and push demo onto cloud foundry
+4.Configure and push demo onto cloud foundry
 ---

 Modify configuration file at `hub/config.js`, replace `REPLACE_WITH_CLOUD_FOUNDRY_PUBLIC_IP` with you public IP for cloud foundry.